 On February 13, Eversource filed an Amended and Restated Agreement for CONVEX Services between CL&P and MMWEC.
 Under the Agreement, CL&P provides certain scheduling and dispatching services to MMWEC through the Connecticut Valley Exchange ("CONVEX") dispatch center.
 The amendments reflect the fact that MMWEC has elected not to take certain services previously provided by CONVEX (services related to switching and tagging, and training and coordination on switching and tagging plans).
 Eversource asked that the amended and restated Agreement become effective February 14, 2020.
-Comments on this filing are due on or before March 5, 2020.
+Comments on this filing were due on or before March 5, 2020; none were filed.
+This matter is pending before the FERC.
 If there are questions on this proceeding, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).

-• Facilities Use Agreement Cancellation: NGrid/Deepwater Block Island Wind (ER20-960)
+Facilities Use Agreement Cancellation: NGrid/Deepwater Block Island Wind (ER20-960)

-On February 6, New England Power ("NEP") filed a notice of cancellation of its Facilities Use Agreement with Deepwater Block Island Wind.
-The Facilities Use Agreement allowed for the use of certain interconnection facilities constructed and owned by Narragansett and operated and maintained by NEP, in order to facilitate the construction and commercial operation of the Block Island Wind Farm.
-The Facilities Use Agreement went into effect on July 28, 2016.
-Because the Block Island Wind Farm has been completed and is in commercial operation, the parties agreed to cancel that agreement and requested an April 7, 2020 effective date.
-Comments on the notice were due on or before February 27, 2020; none were filed.
-This proceeding is pending before the FERC.
+On March 13, 2020, the FERC accepted the notice of cancellation filed by New England Power ("NEP") of its Facilities Use Agreement with Deepwater Block Island Wind, 126 which the parties agreed to cancel because the Block Island Wind Farm has been completed and is in commercial operation.
+127 The notice of cancellation was accepted effective as of April 7, 2020.
+Unless the March 13 order is challenged, this proceeding will be concluded.
 If there are questions on this proceeding, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).